|24-hour Emergency Response||800.645.8265|

 Q: What makes up the insurance portion of the fee?

-A: The insurance portion of the fee is 1.5% and is made up of additional insurance costs we incur for higher property insurance rates.
+A: The insurance portion of the fee is 1.5 percent and is made up of additional insurance costs we incur for higher property insurance rates.
 As a result of billions of dollars of claims, the insurance industry has passed along much of the expense in the form of a rate increase.

 Q: Will my recovery fee go down if the national average price of diesel goes down?